- Tech, OC'ing, SEO and more

 PCB and IC"s

 This is the bread and butter of overclocking your RAM kit.
 The better your ICs and PCBs are, the better your overclocking potential will be.
 To verify what your PCB and IC's use Thaiphoon Burner and read one of your RAM sticks.
-Open Thaiphoon Burner and select Read then select any of the installed RAM stick by selecting an SPD.
+Open Thaiphoon Burner and select Read then select any of the installed RAM sticks by selecting an SPD.

 Now you will get a readout of your specific RAM stick, and this should be the same on all RAM sticks.
 To gauge the potential overclocking reference the example Thaiphoon Burner illustration.